Beans

 Bicolour-Bush

-Thibodeau du Comte Beauce – New in 2022.
-45 days snap, 70 dry.
+Thibodeau du Comte Beauce – 45 days snap, 70 dry.
 An exceptionally early heirloom bush bean from Beauce County, Quebec.
 Delicious straight green pods with purple red stripes & the flowers are a deep rosy-pink.
 One of the most productive dry bush beans as it dries down even in cool conditions.
 Makes a good snap bean when young.
 White seeds with maroon stripes & spots.

 Drying (Bush) Beans